thecarp/dactyl-keyboard/doc/options-central.md

 ### Parameter <a id="adapter-width">`width`</a>

 The approximate width of the adapter on each side of the central housing, along its axis (the x axis).
-Individual points on the adapter can be offset from this width using the `interface` list.
+Individual points on the adapter can be offset from this width using the `interface` list’s `segments` maps.

 ### Section <a id="adapter-lip">`lip`</a>